-You’ve probably heard about NieR at some point, either from its incredible soundtrack or via some obscure “Top 10 Most Underrated Games” list.
+You’ve probably heard about NieR at some point, either from its incredible soundtrack or via a “Top 10 Most Underrated Games” list.
 The game was originally released in 2010 on PS3 and Xbox 360, but was mostly met with mixed reviews from critics.
 It was a difficult time for Japanese developers then as many studios struggled with the transition to HD.
-This meant, like with many other “mediocre” reviewed J-RPGs at the time, that NieR would slip from the eye of the mainstream as quickly as it had arrived.
+This meant, like with many other “mediocre” reviewed JRPGs at the time, that NieR would slip from the eye of the mainstream as quickly as it’d arrived.
 Fortunately, however, the game managed to stay alive due to its music, which I’ve seen pop up regularly over the past couple of years.
-As a dedicated fan of the genre, as well as gaming music, curiosity lead to an online purchase in 2012, but it would still be 2 more years until I finally played it.
+As a dedicated fan of the genre, as well as gaming music, curiosity lead to an online purchase in 2012, but it would still be several years until I finally played it.

 For those unaware, NieR is actually a spiritual successor to the Drakengard series; although, no prior knowledge is required to understand the game.
 The premise is very straightforward: Nier has a sick daughter called Yonah, who has been infected with a terminal disease known as the black scrawl.
 Above all else, he wants his daughter to get better and travels the world in search of a cure with a magical talking book called Grimoire Weiss, as well as two other unlikely companions, Kainé and Emil.
 However, the bigger complication is that the world is in a post-apocalyptic state as the disease has wiped out most of civilisation, and there is an increase in aggression from creatures known as Shades, the primary enemies in the game, who stalk the world and further diminish any hope for humanity’s recovery.